 First, the point is far from concluding that since some sins are less heinous to God and others that we may commit some more safely.
 Rather, tolerance of lesser sins often leads to greater sins.
 We think it a light thing to say, tell a small lie or have impure thoughts in our heart towards a woman, but to what opportunities do such sins open the door?
 There are many biblical examples of those who fell away from God and His people because of the sins they committed which only led to greater and more terrible transgressions (e.g. Cain, Saul, David etc.).

 Second, there are times where, in order to keep the first and greatest commandment, we must violate the second.
 Consider the apostles who refused to obey the authority of the Jewish council when they commanded them to not teach in Jesus’ name (Acts 5:29).
-Gradations of sins inform us that sometimes it is better to keep one commandment by breaking another.
+Gradations of sins inform us that sometimes it is better to keep one commandment by “breaking” another.

 Third, though all sin is must be dealt with through sorrow, repentance and confession, some sins are more noticed more readily in God’s eyes and brought under greater scrutiny.
 As such, God’s people must be all the more careful about those violations of the law and gospel which would more quickly bring his wrath upon individuals or even the congregation.

-Fourth, this principle has application in pastoral ministry.
+Fourth, this principle has application to pastoral ministry.
 Paul states: “A man that is an heretick after the first and second admonition reject.”
 (Titus 3:10).
 This would be different than a man who sins against an individual and must be approached on that basis.
 The reason for this is that a sin affecting the body is greater than a sin being committed by a member (though no less a sin).
 The member can be isolated and eventually excised if necessary, but if not, he will damage the whole body.
 Committing heresy or rending the body of Christ is a greater offense than sin in the individual life or the home.
 The church, after all, is the bride of Christ.
-Ought we not to cherish her purity more than our own lives or those of our loved ones?
+Ought we not to cherish her purity more than our own lives or even those of our loved ones?
 And yet it appears today that our priorities are just the opposite.
-How quick are we to make certain that everything is right in our family’s life and yet care very little for reformation and restoration in the body of Christ.
+How quick we may to make certain that everything is right in our family’s life and yet care very little for reformation and restoration in the body of Christ.

 We also see that the apostle is gentler with some transgressors than others.
 “Brethren, if a man be overtaken in a fault, ye which are spiritual, restore such an one in the spirit of meekness; considering thyself, lest thou also be tempted.
 Bear ye one another’s burdens, and so fulfil the law of Christ.”
 (Galatians 6:1-2) It appears that the bearing of another’s burdens means, in context, restoring the brother who has sinned.
 But note that this must be done in meekness and humility.
 We ought not to come with a hammer against those overtaken with a fault but seek to lead them to repentance.
 Contrast that with Paul’s statement as cited in the paragraph above or similar remarks about those who sin with impunity.
 Jude, too, speaks of different ways of restoring those who have sinned (Jude 22,23).
 It requires wisdom and discretion to know the difference between these types of sins and when to utilize one or the other approach, but certainly scripture demands distinguish between them.